What We Learned From Trump’s Rambling New York Times Interview

 President Trump has had a busy week of pretending he wasn’t golfing, but on Thursday he took a break to pontificate in the presence of a New York Times reporter.
 During lunch at his golf club in West Palm Beach, Florida, Trump agreed to an impromptu 30-minute interview with journalist Michael S. Schmidt.
-The Times report and accompanying interview excerpts sparked a debate over whether the paper should periodically allow Americans experience Trump unfiltered, or force him to go to Fox News when he wants to spew dubious claims with no pushback.
+The Times report and accompanying interview excerpts sparked a debate over whether the paper should periodically allow Americans to experience Trump unfiltered, or force him to go to Fox News when he wants to spew dubious claims with no pushback.

 Journalistic quandaries aside, Trump did make some news during the chat.
 Here are some of his most notable revelations.